Electronic Filing for Individuals

 You can file your federal and state return at the same time or use the State Only option, which permits you to file your federal and state tax returns at different times.

-You Might Have to File and Pay Electronically in 2013
+You May Be Required to File and Pay Electronically

 New for Tax Year 2013